mogensen/helm-changelog/README.md

 Unit tests are implemented with Go's standard test framework.

-All tests (with a single exception) are located in their own test-packages, enforcing that the tests only test the public interface of the go packages.
+All tests are located in their own test-packages, enforcing that the tests only test the public interface of the go packages.

 ```bash